ADHD treatment reduces comorbidities

 - Aggressiveness73

-- Social introversion (here: indicated shyness, self-consciousness, etc.) - sharp decline, insecurity in social contact, social inhibition783
+- Social introversion (here: indicated shyness, introversion, etc.) - strong decline, insecurity in social contact, social inhibition783

 - Social orientation3